David Freeman (business owner)

 David George Freeman (born 18 June 1984 in Australia) is an Australian business owner, entrepreneur, skydiver and coconut specialist.
 His most well-known venture has been the creation of the FMCG brand H2coco, known for its three product lines; H2coco Coconut Water, H2Coconut Oil and Cocoespresso.

 Freeman illustrated his passion to become an entrepreneur at an early stage, his first business venture was a small marketing & events company which led him to develop an interest in the Sydney hospitality industry where he was offered the opportunity to invest into several bars and restaurants.
 He also started to develop an interest in construction through working with a project manager learning that management; development & leadership became his key strengths.

 Freeman started to research the development of H2Coco in 2009 and launched the brand in 2010, having won various awards for its innovative approach to FMCG.

 Early life

-Freeman was born in Sydney, Australia, the middle child of three children of Georgina McLoughlin (Born 4 April 1957), a former orthoptist and small business owner, and George Freeman (22 January 1935 – 20 March 1990), a race-horse bookmarker, whose father was a doctor in Sydney.
+Freeman was born in Sydney, Australia, the middle child of three children of Georgina McLoughlin (Born 4 April 1957), a former Sydney socialist, and George Freeman (22 January 1935 – 20 March 1990), a well-known underworld figure and career criminal.

 Freeman was educated at Scots College, an elite prep school in Rose Bay, Sydney.
-He then continued to study Architecture at St George College.
+He then continued to study Architecture at St George College but left without completing the course.

+He has a brother named Adam who in 2014 was jailed for 5 years for his role in a large scale drug operation.